kercheval/SpringWebApplication/README.md

 - Creation of JSP tags and libraries to create reusable JSP objects
 - Loading configuration properties file from the classpath
 - Use of WRO4J in spring environment to optimize CSS and JS loading
+- Return of JSON content from a controller

 ---